timestamp detect_id type

 ## 6 2021-05-08 18:05:23 948

 Here, the column titled second holds POSIX times — the number of seconds since 1970-01-01.
+The tz option lets you specify what timezone the time stamps were recorded in.

 Now we’ll put this into a Detections object.